zkm/gulp-lightning-talk/README.md

 ## Gulp.js Lightning Talk

 Lightning Talk (10 minute Presentation) about Gulp.js and what makes it unique.
-Here is a link to the presentation http://zkm.tw/gulptalk
+[Link to the original presentation](http://zkm.github.io/gulp-lightning-talk/)